apple462/audiobook-voting/README.md

 To run the project locally, ensure that you have node and python installed on your system.

 Project Structure:
-1. Backend is managed in the 'app' folder.
+1. Backend is managed in the 'api' folder.
 2. Frontend is managed in the 'app' folder.

 To run the project locally: